Skip to main content

 2. Look at the last 28 days of data.

-- Total Clicks: How many people clicked from Google to your website.
+- Total Clicks: How many people clicked through to your website from Google search.

-- Total Impressions: How many times your website appeared in Google search results.
+- Total Impressions: How many times your site appeared in search results (even if nobody clicked).

-- Average CTR (Click-Through Rate): The percentage of people who saw your listing and clicked.
+- Average CTR (Click-Through Rate): The percentage of impressions that turned into clicks.

-- Average Position: Where you typically rank in search results (lower numbers are better—position 1 is the top of the page).
+- Average Position: Where you typically rank in search results (lower numbers are better—position 1 means the top of the page).

-What to look for: Are your clicks going up over time?
-If they're dropping suddenly, that's worth investigating.
+What to look for: Are your clicks trending up over time?
+If they drop suddenly, that's worth digging into.

 Ask yourself: